1930 FIFA World Cup Group 1: Argentina vs Mexico

 This was the first ever meeting between the two sides and served as the second part of the double header after the France against Chile match played earlier in the day.
 With captain Manuel Ferreira having returned home to sit a law exam, Guillermo Stábile was selected in attack for Argentina to make his international debut.
 He led his side into an early lead, scoring twice in the opening 17 minutes either side of a goal by teammate Adolfo Zumelzú.
-Argentina had a chance to add a fourth five minutes later when the were awarded a penalty after a handball, but Fernando Paternoster's effort was saved by Oscar Bonfiglio.
+Argentina had a chance to add a fourth five minutes later when they were awarded a penalty after a handball, but Fernando Paternoster's effort was saved by Oscar Bonfiglio.
 Some sources have stated that Paternoster, disagreeing with the decision to award a penalty and in the spirit of fair play, deliberately hit the ball weakly to Bonfiglio.
 While the referee, also conceding his decision to award the penalty was incorrect, deliberately extended his stride to measure the distance for the spot kick, leaving Paternoster four yards further away than required.

 Mexico pulled a goal back shortly before half-time; Manuel Rosas became the first person to score a penalty at a World Cup when he converted his effort.
-Argentina added two more goals in the early stages of the second half, Francisco Varallo scored hia first goal of the competition before Zumelzú scored his second two minutes later.
+Argentina added two more goals in the early stages of the second half, Francisco Varallo scored his first goal of the competition before Zumelzú scored his second two minutes later.
 Mexico were awarded a second penalty in the 72nd minute, Rosas' initial effort was saved by Ángel Bossio, deputising as captain in Ferreira's absence, in the Argentine goal but he always able to convert the rebound.
 This spurred the Mexicans on and they scored a third soon after through Roberto Gayón to bring the score to 5–3.
 However, Stábile completed his hat-trick shortly after to end Argentina's nerves as the match finished 6–3, eliminating Mexico.